ricky8k/Grapejuice-on-Arch/README.md

 **Once the script finishes, you should be complete!** If you run into any issues running Grapejuice, head on over to [Troubleshooting](https://github.com/ricky8k/Grapejuice-on-Arch#Troubleshooting) for a possible fix.

 ### Manjaro/Arch
-If you use Manjaro, other Arch distribution, or if the SteamOS method does not work, we'll be patching Wine using [wine-tkg-git](https://github.com/frogging-family/wine-tkg-git) and [a custom patch](https://github.com/e666666/robloxWineBuildGuide/)
+If you use Manjaro, other Arch distribution, or if the aforementioned method does not work, we'll be patching Wine using [wine-tkg-git](https://github.com/frogging-family/wine-tkg-git) and [a custom patch](https://github.com/e666666/robloxWineBuildGuide/).

 We'll navigate to the `/opt` directory and clone the [wine-tkg-git](https://github.com/frogging-family/wine-tkg-git) repository to it:
 ```